-Makar Sankranti is an important festival in India.
-Sankranti literally means “movement.”
+Makar Sankranti is the festival of virtues and religion Sankranti literally means “movement.”
 Our life is full of movements; even in the Mother Nature, everything is moving.
 Everything that we recognize as life is movement.
 The planet is moving and that is why it stirs up life.
 Movement is pleasant if it does not disturb us.
 The planet earth is moving gently changing seasons.

 Makar Sankranti marks the transition of the Sun into the zodiac sign of Capricon (Makara rashi) on its celestial path.
 The day signifies arrival of spring.
 Makara Sankranthi is a solar event making one of the few Indian festivals which fall on the same date in the Gregorian calendar every year i.e on 14 January, with some exceptions sometimes this festival is celebrated on 13 or 15 January.
 Makara Sankranti begins the harvest season and ends the northeast monsoon in South India.
 Apart from a harvest festival Sankranti is also regarded as the beginning of an auspicious phase in Indian culture.
 This festival is regarded as a ‘holy phase of transition’.
 It marks the end of an inauspicious phase which according to the Hindu calendar begins around mid-December.
 From Makar Sankranti any auspicious and sacred ritual is sanctified in a Hindu family.
 Scientifically, this day marks the beginning of warmer and longer days compared to the nights.
 In other words, Sankranti marks the termination of winter season and beginning of a new harvest or spring season.